drodriguezol/foundations-of-data-science-activities/README.md

 **Information is Beautiful**: A platform that showcases data visualizations on various topics, offers blogs, newsletters, workshops, and emphasizes transparency by sharing datasets used for their visualizations.

 **Storytelling with Data**: Focuses on effective data communication, providing training, workshops, tools, and an engaged community for learning and feedback.

+# Project overview: Automatidata

+Automatidata works with its clients to transform their unused and stored data into useful solutions, such as performance dashboards, customer-facing tools, strategic business insights, and more.
+They specialize in identifying a client’s business needs and utilizing their data to meet those business needs.

+Automatidata is consulting for the New York City Taxi and Limousine Commission (TLC).
+New York City TLC is an agency responsible for licensing and regulating New York City's taxi cabs and for-hire vehicles.
+The agency has partnered with Automatidata to develop a regression model that helps estimate taxi fares before the ride, based on data that TLC has gathered.

+The TLC data comes from over 200,000 taxi and limousine licensees, making approximately one million combined trips per day.

+**Project background**

+Automatidata is working on the TLC project.
+The following tasks are needed before the team can begin the data analysis process:

+-EDA and cleaning

+-Select and build visualization(s) type

+-Create plots to visualize relationships between relevant variables

+Share your results with the Automatidata team